jacknot/justin.duch.me/_posts/bye_france.md

 revolutionary discovery supported by HARD EVIDENCE completely invalidates French as it's just a worse version of Mandarin.

-## Parte Deux: Stop All French Cultural Exports
+## Part Deux: Stop All French Cultural Exports

 When I was a boy, I went to the baker to buy a baguette because it was the only bread that reminded me of a dick.
 I didn't expect to finish it as I don't